ghacks Technology News

 The Settec Alpha-DISC copy protection system used on the DVD contains user-mode rootkit-like features to hide itself.
 The system will hide its own process, but does not appear to hide any files or registry entries.
 This makes the feature a bit less dangerous, as anti-virus products will still be able to scan all files on the disk.

-If you think you are infected by this rootkit you can use the uninstaller from the manufacturers website.
+If you think your computer has been infected by this rootkit you can use the uninstaller from the manufacturers website to remove it again.

-Besides the obvious threat that a rootkit poses many users claim that even standalone dvd players have troubles playing the dvd.
-I would advise everyone to not buy this dvd and sent a clear message to the company showing them that we don´t want and need rootkits or other means of copy protection on cd´s and dvd´s that we purchased.
+Besides the obvious threat that a rootkit poses many users claim that even standalone DVD players have troubles playing the DVD.
+I would advise you all to not buy this DVD and sent a clear message to the company so that they understand why the DVD is not selling as well as it could.
+I doubt anyone would be willing to purchase the DVD if they knew beforehand what it included.

 Update: The uninstaller is no longer available.
 Settec on the other hand is still in operation.